amjadmajid/jetson_csi_cam/README.md

 If you'd like to learn more about `gscam`, check out their [ROS wiki page](http://wiki.ros.org/gscam) or their [Github repository](https://github.com/ros-drivers/gscam).

-**Note:** This package was tested on a Nvidia Jetson TX2 with L4T R27.1, ROS Kinetic, and the [Leopard Imaging IMX377CS](https://www.leopardimaging.com/LI-JETSON-KIT-IMX377CS-X.html) CSI camera.
+**Note:** This package was tested on a Nvidia Jetson Nano with ROS Melodic.

 ## Dependencies